matthieus/matthieus.github.com/_posts/2013-02-04-copy-and-paste-can-be-relevant.md

 - you can tailor that code to your exact needs
 - because depending on someone else's library is an act of commitment and trust

-BUT, and that's where I want to bring you, dear reader, pasting is only good when:
+BUT, and that's where I want to bring you dear reader, pasting is only good when:
 - you understand what you copy
 - the piece of code is reliable

-And there is no service on earth that helps to go in that direction.
+And there is no service to my knowledge that goes in that direction.
 One might say "use a paste bin!" but I'd answer that you can't trust a piece of code coming from a paste bin.
 And you can't search for snippets in paste bins.

 What that service of my wildest dreams would do: